Scott Wiggerman's Poetry Pages

 H o m e

-I am a poet and retired librarian who lives in Austin, Texas with my partner of seventeen years, David Meischen, now my husband (!), also a writer, our indoor cat Tawny, and our outdoor cats, MJ, Blondie, and Silver.
+I am a poet and retired librarian who lives in Austin, Texas with my partner of seventeen years, David Meischen, now my husband (!), also a writer, and our cat Tawny.
 We're a typical American household--at least in my circle of friends.
-We live in a wonderful 1940's home among many oak and pecan trees in Wilshire Woods, close to both downtown Austin and the University of Texas.
+We live in a wonderful 1940's home among many oak and pecan trees in Wilshire Wood, close to both downtown Austin and the University of Texas.

 I am a member of the Writers' League of Texas, the Poetry Society of Texas, the Austin Poetry Society, the Associated Writing Programs, and a participant in an on-line poetry critique group, through the Internet Writing Workshop (IWW).
 In 2004 I became the leader of the WLT Poetry Study Group.
 I also served for seven years as a Board member of the Austin International Poetry Festival and for eight years as the Poetry Columnist for the Texas Writer, the monthly newsletter of the Writers' League of Texas.
 Both organizations continue to be good to me and for me.
 I have taught a number of workshops for the WLT over the years, including "Jump-Start Your Creative Engines," "Jump Start Redux," "Poetic Forms for Today's Poets," "The Well-Seasoned Sonnet," Putting the Creative in Creative Writing: A One-Week Exercise Program," "Working Out Your Writing Muscles: A One-Week Exercise Program," and "Flex & Stretch: A One-Week Exercise Program for Writers," among others.
 For the past six years I have taught in the WLT's Summer Writer's Retreat in Alpine, Texas--and I'll be back for a seventh year into 2014.

 My "Egret Sonnet" was nominated by Hobble Creek Review for the 2011 Sundress Best of the Net, as well as a Pushcart!
 "Formations," another sonnet, was nominated for a 2012 Pushcart by the very same Hobble Creek Review.
 My third Pushcart nomination!